 Cane sugar comes from a completely different plant.
 This plant grows like a stalk.
 Sort of looks like bamboo.
 Technically it is a tall growing tropical grass.

 Sugar cane can only be grown in more humid and hot tropical climates.
 In the United States it is only grown in:

 Here is a great explanation of how cane sugar is produced from the Sugar Industry Biotech Council.

 During the process, the natural sugar stored in the cane stalk is separated from the rest of the plant material.
 This separation begins by grinding the cane and boiling it in water to begin the sugar extraction process.
 The sugar-containing juice is boiled until it thickens into a syrup from which the sugar crystallizes, the crystals are spun in a centrifuge where a portion of the molasses is removed to produce raw sugar, and the raw sugar is traditionally dried before shipment to a refinery.
 At the refinery, the raw sugar is mixed with water in a rapidly spinning centrifuge to remove the last remaining molasses.
 The white sugar is then crystallized, dried and packaged.

 The big difference is the plants that produce the sugar and where those plants grow.
 Cane sugar has a more limited growing area in the United States than beet sugar.
-When it comes down to taste, there really isn’t any difference.
-We are talking about two refined sugars.
-Nutritionally I have not read anyone with convincing arguments that one more nutritious than the other.
+When it comes down to taste, there really only a slight difference that most of us probably can't dedicate.